Duke University Law School

 We will discuss a range of the most important and timely cybersecurity/ data breach response legal topics, including discussions of:

-The second part of the course will present a fact pattern involving a data security incident at a financial firm, which also involves the theft of credit card data.
+Along these lines, the second part of the course will present a fact pattern involving a data security incident at a financial firm, which also involves possible theft of credit card data, a "business email compromise" (BEC) situation and a ransomware extortion scheme.
 Each class will address a specific “legal workstream,” with student teams conducting various tasks and with actual outside data breach response experts (in person or more likely, via Skype) playing the roles of each relevant fiduciary and constituency.

 The tasks will be as follows: